 Why does native advertising as paid distribution make economic sense?
 How can native advertising be aligned with the buyer’s journey?
 What does the future hold for targeted native advertising?

-Chad Pollitt, the new VP of Audience at Native Advertising Institute, and a key note speaker at Native Advertising DAYS 2016 answers these questions and more in the interview below.
+Chad Pollitt, then VP of Audience at Native Advertising Institute, and a key note speaker at Native Advertising DAYS 2016 answers these questions and more in the interview below.

 Below are highlights from the interview which have been slightly edited for clarity.